 But beneath what Lori’s refers to as simplicity lives a brilliant mind.
 For her lyrics, she draws ideas from sources other than the written word.
 “I’m an idea puller, and I do reach to other things for inspiration, like going to live shows or listening to podcasts.”

 “I wrote that with Troy Virgus and Katelyn Smith.
 This makes it sound like I watch so much TV (she laughs), but that title was from the television show Modern Family.
 It was the punchline of a joke.
 I just loved it.
 I thought, it’s five words and everybody sees a picture in those five words.”

-These days Lori is still based in Stoughton penning songs and raising the tail end of her brood.
+As of right now Lori is still based in Stoughton penning songs and raising the tail end of her brood.
 She travels to Nashville once a month to compose with other songwriters.
 For her the toughest thing about life is being tugged in so many directions.

-“I’ve been blessed to have the best of both worlds and really the hardest thing is balancing.
+“I’ve been blessed to have the best of both worlds.
+Really the hardest thing is balancing.
 I’m still trying to figure out when to put it down and pay attention to my family and when do I chase a song all over the house?”

 “I have this career now that I never dreamed I could have.
 Now that I know how the music business works, there is no way there wasn’t a Higher Power guiding me and helping me along.
 If I’ve proved anything it’s that crazy dreams can come true.”

 Assistance from above would explain a lot about Lori’s success.
 She never tried to force any of her hopes or ambitions into being.
-She simply played music for the love of it.
+She played music for the love of it.
 She walked through the doors that presented themselves to end up where she is today.
 It’s been said it’s good to hang loose with how your goals will manifest.
-Letting go leaves space for God to out dream you.
-I don’t know about you, but I’d say Lori McKenna has been officially out dreamed.
+Letting go leaves space for God to out-dream you.
+Lori McKenna’s career reminds me to keep the faith.
+If she can be out-dreamed, anyone can.